theonlyjames/UX_Tasks/README.md

 ###Instructions:

+You may need to toggle the activity of the different Game Objects to see the interations.

 **Movement:**
 Click and hold down anywhere on the screen with the mouse and the "Cursor" (green sphere object) will have forces applied to it in the following way: